• Products

 Rethinking cost reduction in mobile robotics

-Discussions about mobile robotics and perception often center around lowering the BOM cost of the camera.
-That can decrease the overall cost of the robot, but let's look at the math on that.
+Discussions about the mobile robotics perception stack often center around lowering the BOM cost of the hardware.
+While this can decrease the overall cost of the robot, it's important to look closer at the math.

-Now, let's look at the same example of 10,000 pallets a day.
-But instead of 12-minute missions, we're going to do 11-minute missions.
-We save 60 seconds, so we can now do 5.45 missions per hour and 131 missions per day per vehicle.
-Instead of using 83 vehicles, we use 76 vehicles.
+Using the previous example, the customer needs to move 10,000 pallets a day.
+But instead of 12-minute missions, 11-minute missions save 60 seconds per mission.
+Now, each vehicle completes 5.45 missions per hour and 131 missions per day.
+Instead of requiring 83 vehicles, the customer only needs 76 vehicles in their fleet.

 How to increase completed missions and reduce total cost of ownership

-So, how do you save that 60 seconds on each mission?
-You do it with a multi-modal approach to perception so your robot can truly understand its environment in 360 degrees.
-Then the robot makes better decisions and fewer unplanned stops.
-That’s where you see that OEE improvement and decrease in the overall cost of ownership.
+How do you save 60 seconds on each mission?
+With a multi-modal approach to perception, your robot can truly understand its environment in 360 degrees.
+The robot makes better decisions and fewer unplanned stops.
+This improves OEE metrics and decreases the total cost of ownership.

-When you add more cameras to increase perception, you also increase the cost of each unit.
-But it makes the robot so much more efficient that it dramatically decreases the overall cost of ownership.
+When adding more cameras to increase perception, it also increases the cost of each mobile robot.
+However, the efficiency gains dramatically decrease the total cost of ownership.

-That’s what ifm is doing in the mobile robotics space, specifically with perception.
-We’re helping OEM’s reduce the overall cost of ownership for their customers with solutions, algorithms, and hardware pieces that impact the overall efficiency of their robots.
+ifm aims to build solutions that drive larger efficiency gains for mobile robots with increased perception.
+Helping to reduce the overall cost of ownership of robot fleets starts with solutions, algorithms, and hardware designed to solve challenges that impact the overall efficiency of these robots.

 That’s the power of 60 seconds when it comes to ROI for mobile robotics.
-This level of cost savings is what can help the mobile robotics industry cross that chasm from Fortune 500 companies to SMEs and, from there, broaden its reach to the majority of companies out there today.
+This level of cost savings will help the mobile robotics industry cross the chasm from a small group of large customers to a broader audience, growing the entire industry.

 Gain a competitive edge